CentreForDigitalHumanities/I-analyzer/frontend/README.md

 # Prerequisites

-Run `npm install` to install all the dependencies.
-You can also run this from the project root, it will then also install the requirements for the API.
+Run `yarn` to install the dependencies.

 ## Development server